 Top of the page

 Dilated cardiomyopathy is a serious condition that weakens your heart muscle and causes it to stretch, or dilate.
-When your heart muscle is weak, it can't pump out blood as well as it should, so more blood stays in your heart after each heartbeat.
+When your heart muscle is weak, it can't pump out blood as well as it should.
+More blood stays in your heart after each heartbeat.
 As more blood fills and stays in the heart, the heart muscle stretches even more and gets even weaker.

-The most common type of dilated cardiomyopathy develops after a heart attack has damaged the heart muscle.
-But it can also be caused by many diseases or problems that may or may not be related to your heart.
-Sometimes the cause is not known.
+Dilated cardiomyopathy can be caused by many diseases or problems that may or may not be related to your heart.
+Sometimes the cause isn't known.

 Some of the things that can lead to dilated cardiomyopathy include:

 You may not have any symptoms at first.
 Or you may have mild symptoms, such as feeling very tired or weak.

 If your heart gets weaker, you may develop heart failure.
 If this happens, you will feel other symptoms, including:

 You may get these symptoms slowly, over months or years.
 Or you may get them suddenly, such as after pregnancy or an illness caused by a virus.

 Your doctor will ask questions about your symptoms and past health.
 He or she will want to know about recent illnesses and about heart disease in your family.
 Your doctor will listen to your heart and lungs and will check your legs for fluid buildup.